Policy on Borrowing School Resources

 In general, equipment owned and maintained by the School is not to be loaned to students or to external individuals or organizations.

 Students enrolled in Film Studies Moving Image Practice I/II may borrow video camera kits.
 The instructor concerned must provide a list of all students registered in the above before arrangements to borrow a camera kit can be made through the AVRC’s Cataloguing and Access Services Co-ordinator, Jenna Stidwill.
 All borrowers are required to follow the AVRC Equipment Loan Policy and abide by the terms of the AVRC Equipment Loan Agreement.
+Initiate a loan request by submitting the AVRC Equipment Loans form.

 Please note that there is also a Media Commons on Campus which features multimedia creation suites and video camera kits for loan.